RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ## Controls

 Controls can be mapped via the `/home/pi/.reicast/emu.cfg` file.
 An example mapping for a PS3 controller is below for reference:

 ```
-[Sony PLAYSTATION(R)3 Controller]
+[PLAYSTATION(R)3 Controller]
 button.0=Btn_Z
 button.1=Btn_C
 button.2=Btn_D